huilinghe19/sardana_practise/jive/serialLine/src/Readme.md

 # Serial Line

 The programs of CopleyControll in jive are here.
-The New_src contains the new resouce of pyserial DS class.
+The new_src contains the new resouce of pyserial DS class.
 ManageServer.py is the real program connected with socket class.